sfu-arch/TensorBricks/README.md

 # TensorBricks
-This work has been accepted in PACT 2021.
+This work has been accepted in the 30th International Conference on Parallel Architectures and Compilation Techniques (PACT 2021).
 The paper is called "X-Layer: Building Composable Pipelined Dataflows for Low-Rank Convolutions".

 This repository contains the "TB-Scheduler" and "TB-hardware".
 * [TB-Scheduler](TB-scheduler/README.md)